-Order Scorpiones: The Scorpiones, of course, includes the scorpions.
+1. Order Scorpiones (Scorpionides, Scorpionida): The Scorpiones, of course, includes the scorpions.
 The scorpions are relatively easy to recognize.
-The juncture between the prosoma and the abdomen is fairly broad and the prosoma is covered by an undivided carapace bearing 2 median and 3-5 pairs of lateral eyes.
-The opisthosoma is composed of two parts: a broad anterior part (mesosoma) and a narrow tail-like posterior part (metasoma) that distally bears the telson and a sting.
-They have on the ventral surface of the 2nd segment of the opisthosoma a pair of comb-like structures called pectines; the function of the pectines is unknown (may be tactile), but they may be derived from gills.
-Has small chelicerae, larger pedipalpi, and 4 pairs of legs.
+The juncture between the prosoma and the opisthosoma (abdomen) is fairly broad and the prosoma is covered by an undivided carapace bearing 2 median and 3-5 pairs of lateral eyes.
+The opisthosoma is composed of two parts: a broad anterior part (mesosoma) and a narrow tail-like posterior part (metasoma) that distally bears the telson or sting.
+They have on the ventral surface of the 2nd segment of the opisthosoma a pair of comb-like structures called pectines; the pectines are generally thought to have a sensory function (both in detection of substrate vibrations and olfaction).
+Has small chelicerae, larger pedipalpi which are chelate, and 4 pairs of legs.
 They respire via 4 pairs of book lungs.

 They are largely nocturnal, hiding under rocks, etc. during the day.
 They are fairly common in the southern and southwestern parts of the U.S. They feed on insects and other arthropods, which they catch with their pedipalps and sometimes sting.
+For most species, the sting is similar to a wasp sting - it hurts, and there may be some swelling, but it will not be life-threatening.
+There is a species in Arizona that has a sting potent enough to kill a person.

-2. Order Aranae: These are the spiders.
+2. Order Aranae (Araneida): These are the spiders.
+There are approximately 38,000 species described worldwide with about 3,700 known from North America.
 The spiders have two body regions: the cephalothorax and the abdomen.
-The abdomen is usually unsegmented and bears the genital structures, spiracles, anus, and spinnerets.
+The abdomen is usually unsegmented and bears the genital structures anteriorly (epigynum), spiracles, anus, and spinnerets.
 The cephalothorax is usually covered with a carapace and bears the legs, eyes, and mouthparts.
-The first segment of the abdomen is reduced and forms a pedicel, the narrow joint between the prosoma and abdomen.
-Most spiders have 8 simple eyes (some fewer) which are often arranged differently according to the species this is an important character used in identification.
+The first segment of the abdomen is reduced and forms a pedicel, the narrow joint between the cephalothorax and abdomen.
+Most spiders have 8 simple eyes (some fewer) which are often arranged differently according to the species - this is an important character used in identification.
 The anus is terminal, without telson.
 The spinnerets are involved in spinning silk.
 All spiders can spin silk, but not all make webs.
 Some spiders will also spin a single line of silk and hang from the end letting the wind blow them, sometimes many miles.
 This type of dispersal is called ballooning.
 Respiration may be by book lungs, trachea, or both.
 There are a pair of chelicerae, a pair of pedipalps, and 4 pairs of legs.
+The leg segmentation is similar to that found in the insects except that they have an additional segment, called the patella, between the femur and the tibia.

-Spiders live in many different types of habitat where they usually feed on other arthropods.
+Spiders live in many different types of habitat where they usually feed on other arthropods (indescriminate predators).
 Some do spin silk webs, some hunt on the ground, and some build traps underground.
-There are a few species that are sometimes considered to be pests: the black widow spider and the brown recluse.
+There are a few species that are sometimes considered to be pests: the black widow spider (neurotoxin), the brown recluse (necrotic lesion), and the hobo spider.

-3. Order Opiliones: These are the harvestmen or daddy-long-legs.
+3. Order Opiliones (Phalangida): These are the harvestmen or daddy-long-legs.
 The body is rounded or oval with the prosoma and the opisthosoma broadly fused (no pedicel); the prosoma is covered by an unsegmented carapace.
 They usually have 2 eyes.
 Many species have scent glands which produce a scent to ward off predators.
 The bodies in a knee-high position with body lower than joints between the femur and tibia.
 They have one pair of chelicerae, one pair of pedipalps, and 4 pairs of legs.